Learn more about erotic choking or erotic asphyxiation in part two of this series by sex educator Lola Jean

 Don’t run if you get squeamish around needles!
 A blood choke is not the same as blood play.
 This type of choke refers to the restriction occurring within this type of choke.
 A blood choke restricts blood flow to the brain.
 This person may get a rush while the blood flow is restricted or when the blood rushes back.

 Two pairs of carotid arteries run along each side of the neck.
 When these are both constricted, blood flow will also be restricted to the brain.
-The fingers are a foolish tool for restricting the carotid artery in part because the small surface area of your fingers is no match for the artery, but also because the compression needed from the fingers would likely cause damage to the throat.
+The fingers are a foolish tool for restricting the carotid artery in part because the small surface area of your fingers is no match for the artery.
+On top of this, the compression needed from the fingers would likely cause damage to the throat.
 The risk is not worth the reward!
-Better parts of the body to cover this artery are the arms and legs.
-When you lessen the constriction or the shape, this is where that limited blood flow takes place without causing someone to pass out.
-These chokes cannot be properly explained and instructed in an article.
-If you’re interested in this type of edge play, check out an Erotic Choking Course and bone up on many different types of chokes from Fantasy to Blood!
+Especially when there’s better (and safer) ways to get that reward.

 Passing Out